vanduy9491/createDB/README.md

             $modifiedString = $modifiedString -replace $pattern, $defaultValues[$field]
         }
     }

-    # Store the modified string and replacement values for this iteration
     $modifiedStrings += $modifiedString

-    # Format the replacement values as a comma-separated list, sorted by index
     $orderedValues = $fieldsOrder | Sort-Object Index | ForEach-Object { $replacementValues[$_.Field] }
     $allReplacementValues += ($orderedValues -join ',')
 }

-# Define the output file path
 $outputFilePath = "D:\testToll\output.sql"

-# Ensure the file is created and clear previous content
-Set-Content -Path $outputFilePath -Value $null

-# Write each version of modified strings to the file
-for ($i = 0; $i -lt $numberOfCopies; $i++) {
+Set-Content -Path $outputFilePath -Value $null for ($i = 0; $i -lt $numberOfCopies; $i++) {
     # Format the replacement values as a comma-separated list
     $replacementValuesContent = "Replacement Values Version $($i+1):`n($($allReplacementValues[$i]))"

-    # Write content to the file
     $replacementValuesContent | Out-File -FilePath $outputFilePath -Append }